 Wow!
-It wasn't easy, so congratulations!
+That wasn't easy, so congratulations!
 Now, there may be examples where the same table is used in the main query as well as in the correlated subquery.
 Try to find out what the following example returns:

 FROM city main_city